-In accordance with Building regulations all non-combustible walls closer than 400mm to the stove should be at least 75mm thick.
-For practical reasons the back wall of the fireplace recess and the hearth should be made of non-combustible material.
+In accordance with Building Regulations all non-combustible walls closer than 400mm to the stove should be at least 75mm thick.
+For practical reasons the hearth should be made of non-combustible material.

-5.7.
+4.7.
 Hearths:

 Purevision freestanding stoves do not require a constructional hearth beneath them as they do not cause the floor temperature to exceed 100 degrees C. Hearths must be generally level.
 In all instances a non-combustible superimposed hearth extending fully underneath the stove and forming an apron of at least 225mm at the front of the stove and 150mm on either side must be provided.
 The superimposed hearth must not be less than 12mm thick and must have a clearly defined edge (change of level) to discourage placing of any combustible materials on or partially over it.